 - Strengthen relationships with elected officials and provide education

 After months of campaigning and organizing, in August 2020, Missourians passed a ballot measure to expand Medicaid and improve the health of our state.
 The St. Louis Regional Health Commission (RHC) is committed to ensuring Medicaid expansion’s timely and effective implementation.

 Before expansion, nearly 600,000 Missourians, or almost 1 in 10, did not have health insurance.
-Medicaid expansion will cover an additional 230,000 Missourians, including people with chronic diseases, such as diabetes and asthma.
+Expansion extends eligibility for an additional 275,000 Missourians, including people with chronic diseases, such as diabetes and asthma.
 Now, adults may qualify who earn less than $17,774 per year as an individual, and less than $36,750 for a family of four (138% of the federal poverty level).

-We need to hold our state accountable to implement the expansion of this life saving program.
+We need to hold our state accountable to effectively implement the expansion of this life saving program.
 Sign up for our listserv (at the top of this webpage) to stay updated about advocacy opportunities.

 Stay informed about upcoming elections and make your voice heard!
 Your vote impacts the health of your community.
 Visit the RHC’s Vote Safe page for more information on how to vote safely in the upcoming elections.